What is the evidence base for the CSNAT?

 Why is the CSNAT answer format important for finding out what carers’ priorities are?

 It is well-recognised that carers are reluctant to ask for more support for themselves.
 When the CSNAT was developed, we decided not to use a Yes/No option for carers to indicate whether they needed more support with any of the CSNAT domains.
 Instead, CSNAT asks if they need ‘a little more’, ‘quite a bit more’ or ‘very much more’ support.
-This ensures they have the fullest opportunity to express their support needs.
+This ensures they have the fullest opportunity to express their support needs, where the opportunity to say they need a ‘little more’ help may overcome barriers to admit they need support in the first place.

 Some services using the CSNAT have asked whether they can translate ‘a little more’, ‘quite a bit more’ or ‘very much more’ to a numerical scale to score how much more support a carer needs.
-We would suggest that these categories are not intended as a scoring system but rather an opportunity to discuss the need for more support.
+The response categories do not represent a scale: we have no evidence to suggest that a carer who responds requesting ‘a little more’ support needs any less support than someone requesting ‘very much more’.
+Rather these responses are intended simply to provide the best opportunity for carers to indicate they need more support.

 Who is currently using the CSNAT?